Quantitative Investment Strategies - From Wall Street to Your Street

 Previously reserved for hedge funds and other large financial institutions, quantitative investment strategies are increasingly becoming commonplace among retail traders as well.

 Quantitative-based trading, or simply quant, relies on mathematical or quantitative modeling of the markets.
-In essence, quant is applied mathematics to the stock market, analyzing all available indicators to calculate both the potential risk and return.
+In essence, quant is applied mathematics to the stock market, analyzing all available technical indicators for risk management and calculating potential returns.

 History of Quantitative Methodology for Portfolio Construction

 As the financial world became more complex and diversified, a demand for quantifying market patterns emerged.
 One of the first economists to supply this demand was the Nobel Prize-winning Harry Markowitz.
 With his book, "Portfolio Selection," first published in the Journal of Finance in March 1952, Markowitz created the concept of portfolio diversification as we know it.

 Under the framework of Modern Portfolio Theory (MPT), investors acquired tools for their investment portfolio management and diversification.
 With MPT, portfolio construction is based on: